Mergers and Acquisitions: Four Key Questions for Your Business

 Share current LOB: SmallBusiness

 Robert Macia knew he needed to make a change to stay competitive in the engineering and landscape architecture industry.
-In Fall 2012, the president of Raleigh, N.C.-based Stewart Engineering had a choice to make: He could remain independent and develop his in-house technical expertise to stay competitive in the future, or he could merge his company with long-time ally Haden Stanziale.
+The then-president of Raleigh, North Carolina-based Stewart Engineering came to a crossroads back in late 2012: He could remain independent and develop his in-house technical expertise to stay competitive in the future, or he could merge his company with longtime ally H&G Landscape Architects.

-After crunching the numbers and revisiting his company culture, mission and future goals, he decided that the merger was the best option to accelerate his growth.
-While the full impact of his choice has yet to be realized, Macia feels confident in the move because he conducted the proper due diligence.
+After conducting due diligence—crunching the numbers and revisiting his company culture, mission and future goals—Macia decided that the merger was the best option to accelerate his growth.
+The firm now has an expanded presence in Richmond, Virginia, and has more than 150 employees on staff.

 1. How will the merger or acquisition affect your capabilities?

 For Macia, the answer to this question was clear.
-The merger with HadenStanziale resulted in a more dynamic company comprised of 115 employees and 60 licensed professionals with expertise in land planning and design, as well as construction and transportation.
+The merger with HadenStanziale resulted in a more dynamic company comprised of professionals with expertise in land planning and design, as well as construction and transportation.

 “We have been able to generate greater interest in the new firm by showcasing our unique, collaborative approach between service lines we can now offer as a combined company,” Macia says.
 “Our diversity and experience, as well as the services offered, have expanded through the merger.”